 Selffinity therefore must conclude that all forms of poverty stem from a common cause, for which there is an overwhelming amount of evidence in research and traditional sources of wisdom.
 These say it is a lack of unity or connectivity in human thinking, therefore identity and therefore practice, that cause the death of any system.
 If we integrate ourselves personally we will have integrity/personal peace; if we integrate ourselves socially we will have community/social peace, if we integrate ourselves ecologically we will have sustainability/ecological peace.
 To achieve these steps we need to start learning in an integrated way.
 The first layer of this is allowing people to think and be without fear or desperation so they can start being honest to themselves, bonding to themselves; the second is allowing this bonding with other people; finally and most importantly, they must bond to nature.
 True integrity is multi-layered as is our mind, our identity and the whole universe (the bug’s tree).
 While we only try to change one layer for the better, the other layers will spring us back to the previous condition.
 Thus, the frustration of so many single-layer attempts on complex problems such as poverty.

 To really understand Selffinity one needs to be familiar with the mathematical notions of fractals and self-affinity, and the way they permeate the universe.
 Think of a Rubik’s cube: this is a simple example of a fractal because it is a cube, consisting of a group of twenty seven smaller cubes – each the same shape as the collective shape.
 Each of these cubes could be imagined as made up of twenty seven smaller cubes and each of those made up of still smaller cubes.
 This is an artificial, geometrically perfect shape.
 This kind of fractal is described as self-similar.
 In nature however, fractals are less “perfect”, they have a certain percentage of roughness or we could say originality or personality.
 These natural shapes are said to display self-affinity, the term that gave rise to the name of the philosophy.
-Self-affined fractals are in everything; ecosystems, outer space, chemistry, language, music, our bodies are full of them, and Systematic Biology is as much the study of fractals as it is Biology.
+Self-affined fractals are in everything; ecosystems, outer space, chemistry, language, music, our bodies are full of them, and Systematic Biology is as much the study of self affinity in fractals as it is Biology.
 When you become aware of them you can’t stop seeing them.
 Furthermore these fractals are not limited to spatial geometry but may consist of functional, connective, informational, temporal, molecular, energetic or other expressions of self-affinity.
 This makes every leaf in the world unique, every grain of sand on all the beaches in the world unique, and every living being in the world equally unique, while at the same time being fundamentally one.

 Although it was only in the 1960s when fractals were proven mathematically to exist, ancient science was aware of the notion.
 When the Judeo-Christian Bible describes us as made in the image of God, it describes us as part of a divine fractal.
 Traditional Islamic art is full of fractals.
 Many ancient cultures are wreaking with fractal mythology, some go so far as to convert this mythology into sacred geometry.
-The tree of our logo is also a fractal, showing many repetitions of the same shape.
+The tree of our logo is two fractals united, showing many repetitions of the same shape.
 Our library has many links and other sources to illustrate the idea of fractals and how they affect us.

 An essential part of Selffinity is that identity and development can only attain sustainable peace through self-determination, and this only grows with fractal geometry.
-This means that for example, my ability to develop healthily depends on the coherence of all my parts – body, intellect, beliefs, habits etc. in the same vein, my society relies on the integration of all its members to generate effective leadership that reflects the best interests of its members, and therefore truth, justice and peace.
+This means that for example, my ability to develop healthily depends on the coherence of all my parts – body, intellect, beliefs, habits etc. in the same vein, my society relies on the integration of all its members to generate effective leadership and collaboration that reflects the best interests of its members, and therefore truth, justice and peace.
 Similarly all parts of an ecosystem need to know their part and role in the whole to attain that peace.
 It sounds obvious but we all frequently neglect this to apparently “make life easier” or “to go with the flow” – however, in the end, it is what causes all our problems and dramas in life.

 Fractal geometry, the unified field theory in Physics and systematic biology are all valuable tools for understanding the true sense of freedom.
 Each person has the potential of having free will, but contrary to common belief, very few have the ability to exercise it, leading to all the forms of poverty that we can imagine.
-So an Indian believing his culture is inferior; a politician embezzling funds; a husband spending his wage on alcohol and then beating his wife; a teenager addicted to cocaine; a farmer cutting down his most valuable resource, native forest; a woman who repeatedly calls her child a “son of a whore”; a factory owner dumping toxic wastes into a river; and a child who steals from friends and family …..
+So an Indian believing his culture is inferior; a politician embezzling funds; a husband spending his wage on alcohol and then beating his wife; a teenager addicted to cocaine; a farmer cutting down his most valuable resource, native forest; a woman who repeatedly calls her child a “son of a bitch”; a factory owner dumping toxic wastes into a river; and a child who steals from friends and family …..
 These are all manifestations of the same problem – they no longer pursue integrity, they have abandoned their authentic self, this is slow suicide, and since most of us are practicing it most of the time, humanity as a whole is on that same suicidal path.

 This is not meant to sound gloomy, in fact it is incredibly positive because it means that the power to change the problem for the better is completely within our hands and the solution is as achievable as what the Coca-Cola Company has done with our drinking habits.
 The difference is that this change will have mind-boggling benefits.
 So helping people rethink their sense of reality and establishing a more accurate world view is the most powerful and practical means of helping people to free themselves so that they can do the same to their societies and ecosystems.
 In children especially, this is most achievable through a journey of diverse discovery and personal growth.
 Reintegration is only permanent and sustainable at a collective level when we start with its parts – it is as achievable as a great journey is when broken into many small steps.
 Each person only needs to take one small but very decisive step.
 The parts will then define the whole in a natural, spontaneous way – that’s what self-determination is.
 This leads to synergy, prosperity, a true sense of identity and more meaning to life.

-Working only at the macro (social or environmental) levels without attending the psychological source of the problem only denies individuals’ abilities to learn vital skills like respect for, and trust in, self and others, dreaming, goal-setting, planning, and many other collaboration skills.
+Working only at the macro (social or environmental) levels without attending the psychological source of the problem only denies individuals’ abilities to learn vital skills like respect for, and trust in, self and others, dreaming, goal-setting, planning, and many other proactive collaboration skills.
 So working only with adults on macro projects alone in the long term actually lock communities into their poverty.
 Working at the superficial level also blocks opportunities for democracy to grow which can only come from psychologically sound decision-making – not based on desperation sparked by fear, ignorance, lies, and distrust, as is the dominant mode for both the electoral process and governmental decision-making in Ecuador.